smyk07/vinotes/README.md

-# Vinotes - Markdown Note-Taking Utility for Neovim
+# Vinotes - External Markdown Note-Taking Utility for Neovim

 (under development, readme will be updated at first stable version.)